Ankit-Gupta-07/Doris-Data/README.md

-2. Notification Clause: Any use, reproduction, distribution, or modification of the Software, or derivative works thereof, by other parties must be notified to the copyright holder (Ankit Gupta) prior to such use, reproduction, distribution, or modification.
+2. Notification Clause: Any use, reproduction, distribution, or modification of the Software, or derivative works thereof, by other parties must be notified to the copyright holder prior to such use, reproduction, distribution, or modification.

-3. Neither the name of the Ankit Gupta nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+3. The names of the authors or copyright holders may not be used to endorse or promote products derived from this software without specific prior written permission.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,